vincoss/blazor-samples/src/SVG_Samples/Readme.md

 		use the larger value: height > width must resize based on screen change
-		test on windws app window resize UI must update according to screen changes tools review and how to use
+		test on windws app window resize UI must update according to screen changes

+tools review and how to use
 	incscape
 	SVG VS Code
-convert otf to woff
-	wheter is required

-convert font text to svg

-review resources urls
-review all samples
-complete UI sample as one svg file

 ```